tahoe-lafs/tahoe-lafs/docs/frontends/CLI.rst

 "``tahoe create-introducer [NODEDIR]``" is used to create the Introducer node.
 This node provides introduction services and nothing else.
-When started, this node will produce an ``introducer.furl`` file, which should be published to all clients.
+When started, this node will produce a ``private/introducer.furl`` file, which should be published to all clients.

 "``tahoe create-key-generator [NODEDIR]``" is used to create a special "key-generation" service, which allows a client to offload their RSA key